cominvent/request-sanitizer-component/README.md

 ## Build and install

+Build with maven:

+    mvn package

+Or simply download a pre-built jar from [releases](./releases) section.

-Build with maven and place jar in a place where Solr can find it:
+Copy the jar to a place where Solr can find it:

     SOLR_HOME=/path/to/solr/home
     mkdir $SOLR_HOME/lib
-    mvn package
     cp target/RequestSanitizerComponent-1.0.jar $SOLR_HOME/lib/

 ### solrconfig.xml